Quick Summary:

 Context API

-Context API allows developers to share the data through the component tree without using entry-level manual props drilling.
-With the use of context API, developers can get cleaner code along with easy sharing of the states internally in the application.
-It is specifically designed in a way to share the global data through a React component tree, such as the current authenticated user, theme, or preferred language.
+Context API allows developers to share data through the component tree without using entry-level manual props drilling.
+With the use of context API, developers can get cleaner code and easily share states internally in the application.
+It is specifically designed to share global data through a React component tree, such as the current authenticated user, theme, or preferred language.
 Context API is favorable when accessing data from various components at multiple nesting levels.

 Why To Use: